 God’s call is for everyone, though, and there is no age limit for baptism.
 Anyone who is exploring the new life which Christ brings and who has not yet been baptized is welcome to explore taking the plunge with St Mary’s!

-If you’d like to discuss baptism for you or your child it’s best to make contact with Rich, our vicar, either on the phone or after a Sunday service.
-He’ll arrange to meet you in your home to discuss the process of preparation and to arrange a suitable date.
+If you’d like to discuss baptism for you or your child either phone our church office or speak to us after a Sunday service.
+We’ll arrange to meet you in your home to discuss the process of preparation and to arrange a suitable date.

 Key moments approaching Baptism